jjlee34/complex-heat-map/README.md

 Base website: https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html
 Full documentation: https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html

-Run in console to install ComplexHeatMap library: if (!requireNamespace("BiocManager", quietly = TRUE))
-    install.packages("BiocManager")

-BiocManager::install("ComplexHeatmap")

-For comments, please refer to HeatMapProjRawData.
+For comments, please refer to SampleHeatMap.
 All files have near identical code but were used for different data sets.